Radial Aircraft Engine

 There is a formula which explains it a bit: pV = nRT.
 Where p = absolute pressure, V = volume, n = the amount of gas in moles, R = a gas constant (8.314472 J K−1 mol−1) and T = absolute temperature in Kelvin.

 A mixture of fuel and air is added to the cylinders of our aero engine and after the piston has compressed the mixture (V), this is ignited by a spark and the temperature (T) will rise.
 The result is in increase in pressure in the cylinder which will push the piston down thereby rotating the crankshaft and everything attached to it.
+JET or Diesel engines only need to compress the air afterwhich fuel is injected into the very hot air for combustion.

 Four stroke cycle